shirleyzhang2/shirleyzhang2.github.io/index.md

 My research interest lies at the intersection of infrastructure and technology, and I hope to improve the efficiency and resilience of critical infrastructure systems using computational and data-driven techniques.

 ## Projects
-Some highlights from my work and school experiences can be found [here](./projects.html).
+Some highlights from my academic, research, and industry experiences can be found [here](./projects.html).

 ## Publications
 [1] Y. Zhao, H-N Li, X. Fu, **S. Zhang**, O. Mercan.
 "Seismic Analysis of a Large LNG Tank Considering the Effect of Liquid Volume". *Shock and Vibration* (2020). https://doi.org/10.1155/2020/8889055